LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Experiments and Results

 \subsection{Evaluation metrics}

-In the literature, several evaluation metrics exist to assess the performance of algorithms.
-In the case of semantic segmentation and instance segmentation, the $F1$ score and mean $IoU$ are preferred.
-In this work, we have also used the $F1$ score and $IoU$ to evaluate the proposed method.
-The $F1$ score is given by Eq. (\ref{8}) \\
+The research society has matured and standardized the evaluation metric for lane marking detection.
+The public frame-based lane detection benchmarks have utilized $F1$ and $IoU$ scores to evaluate lane marking detection \cite{2} \cite{3}.
+Moreover, in the literature, to evaluate event camera segmentation \cite{EVnet} and lane marking detection \cite{Cheng2019}, $F1$ and $IoU$ scores are adopted.
+Notably, in evaluating the proposed LDNet, the image size is kept at $256 \times 256$.
+In this work, we have also used the mean $F1$ and $IoU$ scores to evaluate the proposed method.
+The $F1$ score is expressed in Eq.\ref{8}: \\